115AKIRA/deathgame/README.md

 - Bloodbath
 - Day events
 - Special events (special events are split into two part : an event name and sub-events.
 A special event can have multiple sub-events, though a sub-event can only be the sub-event of one special event)

+## Architecture specifications :
+This project has a 4 main pages :
+- disclaimer : entrypoint of the application, warns users about the content in this app and also provides information on how cookies are used (only essential cookies are used).
+- home : homepage, can chose a scenario to edit, or select some options prior to playing the game
+- game : WIP, page where the actual hunger game-like game takes place
+- scenario : CRUD for the scenarios